afresquet/Valbot/src/discord/features/werewolf/README.md

 ## Commands

-All of the commands except `!volume` can only be used when a game is not currently going on.
+All of the commands except `!cancel` and `!volume` can only be used when a game is not currently going on.

 ### `!join`